hickory-dns/hickory-dns/README.md

 The Client has a few features which can be disabled for different reasons when embedding in other software.

 - `dnssec-openssl`
-  It is a default feature, so default-features will need to be set to false (this will disable all other default features in trust-dns).
+  It is a default feature, so default-features will need to be set to false (this will disable all other default features in hickory-dns).
 Until there are other crypto libraries supported, this will also disable DNSSEC validation.
 The functions will still exist, but will always return errors on validation.
 The below example line will disable all default features and enable OpenSSL, remove `"openssl"` to remove the dependency on OpenSSL.

 - `dnssec-ring`
   Ring support can be used for RSA and ED25519 DNSSEC validation.